-Appendix B 3.–Number of coho salmon emergent fry, pre-smolts, and smolts marked in the Berners River during 1972–2013 and Chapman estimates of pre-smolt and smolt production.
-Also shown in bold italics is projected smolt abundance based on estimated pre-smolt abundance multiplied by 0.4449, the 1989 smolt estimate as a proportion of the 1988 pre-smolt estimate.
+Appendix B 3.–Number of coho salmon emergent fry, presmolts, and smolts marked in the Berners River during 1972–2013 and Chapman estimates of presmolt and smolt production.
+Also shown in bold italics is projected smolt abundance based on estimated presmolt abundance multiplied by 0.4449, the 1989 smolt estimate as a proportion of the 1988 presmolt estimate.

 Fish were coded-wire-tagged in all years except 1972 when they were marked with fluorescent pigment (Gray et al. 1978).